feature-engine/feature_engine/docs/api_doc/selection/index.rst

 Feature-engine's feature selection transformers are used to drop subsets of variables, or in other words, to select subsets of variables.
-Feature-engine hosts selection algorithms that are in general, not available in other libraries.
+Feature-engine hosts selection algorithms that are, in general, not available in other libraries.
 These algorithms have been gathered from data science competitions or used in the industry.

 Feature-engine's transformers select features based on 2 strategies.
-They either select features by looking at the features intrinsic characteristics like distributions or their relationship with other features.
+They either select features by looking at the features intrinsic characteristics, like distributions or their relationship with other features.
 Or they select features based on their impact on the machine learning model performance.

-In the following tables you find the algorithms that belong to either strategy.
+In the following tables you find the algorithms that belong to either category.

 Selection based on feature characteristics
 ------------------------------------------